adrienmialland/ViSAR/README.md

 # ViSAR

-This repository contains the code used for the paper [ViSAR: Training-Free Adaptive-$k$ Retrieval for Visual Document Question Answering](https://arxiv.org/abs/2609.02486)
+This repository contains the code used for the paper [ViSAR: Training-Free Adaptive-k Retrieval for Visual Document Question Answering](https://arxiv.org/abs/2609.02486)

 ## Abstract

 Document Visual Question Answering (DocVQA) often leverages Retrieval-Augmented Generation (RAG), where late-interaction encoders are commonly used to identify document pages relevant to a user query, before answer generation by a Large Vision-Language Model (LVLM).
-Existing approaches typically retrieve a fixed top-$k$ number of pages regardless of query complexity, which increases LVLM latency and may degrade answer accuracy.
-We introduce ViSAR (Visual Semantic Activation Retrieval), a training-free adaptive-$k$ retrieval method for late-interaction visual document retrieval.
+Existing approaches typically retrieve a fixed top-k number of pages regardless of query complexity, which increases LVLM latency and may degrade answer accuracy.
+We introduce ViSAR (Visual Semantic Activation Retrieval), a training-free adaptive-k retrieval method for late-interaction visual document retrieval.
 ViSAR operates directly in the embedding space to construct a query-conditioned page-level similarity matrix that highlights query-relevant semantics and dynamically determines the number of pages to retrieve.
-Across multiple encoders and LVLMs, ViSAR retrieves compact, query-adapted page sets that reduce RAG latency by up to 58.7\%, while maintaining or improving answer accuracy compared with fixed top-$k$ and adaptive retrieval heuristics.
+Across multiple encoders and LVLMs, ViSAR retrieves compact, query-adapted page sets that reduce RAG latency by up to 58.7\%, while maintaining or improving answer accuracy compared with fixed top-k and adaptive retrieval heuristics.
 Furthermore, we show that the similarity matrix structure correlates with answer accuracy, suggesting future directions for retrieval quality-aware document understanding.

 ## Comparison With Standard Methods